zachs18/rust-rfcs/text/0000-unsafe-impl-copy.md

 - This is a language proposal, and cannot in general be entirely replicated in a library (on stable or using existing nightly features)
 	+ To wrap a specific type `T`, you could make a `#[repr(C, align(T_align))]` struct holding an appropriately-sized array of `MaybeUninit<u8>` which could implement `Copy` and have by-reference and by-value conversions to/from `T`, but this does not work if `T` contains interior mutability, as `UnsafeCell` is not `Copy`, and cannot be generic, since there is no way to have the alignment of `T` without holding a `[T; 0]` (which is not always `Copy`), and you can only make the array length `size_of::<T>()` on nightly with `#![feature(generic_const_exprs)]`.
+- Make `UnsafeCell<T: Copy>: Copy` instead.
+	+ This would alleviate the first point of motivation, but not the second, and would have soundness implications for APIs which expose `&UnsafeCell` publicly (see Motivation).
 - Don't make field access of `Copy` type "special"; moving out of a field is a copy or move based only on the type of the field, not the type of the field-projected container.
 	+ This may be harder to implement(?) since it may require being able to mark a `Copy` type as partially-moved-out-of when that is not currently possible(?). (or it may be easier to implement, I don't know about the compiler internals regarding moves/copies)
 - Have a `TrivialDrop` unimplementable auto-trait implemented by types with no drop glue (including `ManuallyDrop`), and only allow `unsafe impl Copy` for `TrivialDrop` types.